S3 Archiving for LogScale Cloud

 Important

-S3 archiving is not supported for S3 buckets where object locking is enabled.
+Archiving to S3 buckets where object locking is enabled is supported.

 For more information on segments files and datasources, see Ingest and LogScale Internal Architecture